Nonprofit Technology Roadmap

 • Ongoing ownership: who maintains fields, reports, automations, and data quality

-Try to do all of that at once, and risk shows up everywhere at the same time.
+Try to do all of that in one nonprofit technology roadmap phase, and risk shows up everywhere at the same time.

-2Break the Bundle Before You Build the Phase
+2Break the Bundle Before You Scope the Phase

-Good scoping starts by separating the initiative into parts.
+Good scoping of a nonprofit technology roadmap starts by separating the initiative into parts.

 Before you define Phase 1, ask what kinds of work are actually hiding inside the project.